billymedia/WP-AI-Explainer/readme.txt

 1. Install and activate the plugin
 2. Choose your AI provider (OpenAI or Claude) and add your API key
+3. Select your preferred language for tooltip interface elements
-3. Customise tooltip appearance, prompts, and footer options
+4. Customise tooltip appearance, prompts, and footer options
-4. Visitors select text to get instant AI explanations
+5. Visitors select text to get instant AI explanations
-5. Explanations appear in responsive tooltips with configurable disclaimers
+6. Explanations appear in responsive tooltips with localized disclaimers and attribution

 **Perfect For:**